yikai82/ML-Project-NYSX/experiments/Readme.md

 ---

--  If you experiment any Library compatibility issue, try using the following code to print the library version to isolate the issue.
+-  If you experience any Library compatibility issue, try using the following code to print the library version to isolate the issue.

 ```bash
 import numpy as np; print("NumPy version:", np.__version__)